 In extreme cases, a diet that is too fatty could cause pancreatitis.
 This condition causes an inflamed pancreas, which can lead to repeated vomiting, diarrhea, abdominal bloating and a painful abdomen, a fever, and weakness.
 If pancreatitis is treated promptly, your dog has a good chance of making a full recovery.
 Call your vet immediately if you suspect this condition.

 One cause of pancreatitis is a fatty diet in general, but it could also be caused by one extremely fatty meal.
-If your dog has ever had pancreatitis in the past, don’t give them cheese.
-You will need to give your dog low-fat dog food after they have had pancreatitis.
+If your dog has ever had pancreatitis, don’t give her cheese.
+You will need to give your dog low-fat dog food after pancreatitis.

 Because of these factors, it’s best to give your dog low-fat cheeses, and even then, give cheese in moderation.
-Types of lower-fat cheese include cottage cheese, goat cheese, and mozzarella cheese.
+Types of lower-fat cheese include cottage cheese, goat cheese, and mozzarella.

 Are There Any Benefits to Feeding Your Dog Cheese?